canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q2/QuestionText.md

       value of **friendSecrets** at the same index as the friend is found in **friendNames**, if you do not find the name you must not change anythim.
-    - A `writeInDiary` method which prints `I have the following secrets:` in first line and then prints each secret that the **Person** knows on a separate line only if there is a secret.
-Given a friend `Ginger` and a secret `she is scared of bears` it should write the secret in the following format: `Ginger told me she is scared of bears.`
+    - A `writeInDiary` method which prints `I have the following secrets:` in first line and then prints each secret that the **Person** knows on a separate line.
+For each secret they know, you must print the name of the friend and what you were told the secret is, with the format "<**Friend**> told me <**secret**>.".
+For example, given a friend `Ginger` and a secret `she is scared of bears` it should print the secret in the following format: `Ginger told me she is scared of bears.`

 ## TestFriendship Class